Nights-Software/ns-docs/resources/nightShifts.md

 1. Start your server and look at your server console to see whether both oxmysql (must start first) and night_shifts (must start after oxmysql) have started.
 Do not continue until you confirm this to be true and without errors.
 If you have any errors, read them and use them to solve your issue.
 They guide you!

+## Configuring your Discord API roles in `departments_config.lua`

+1. Make sure you have the Discord API installed and working.
+Also make sure you have roles defined.

+1. Open /config/departments_config.lua in VS Code.

+1. Important: Set up your night_discordapi roles to match the ones configured in the MDT.
+You can find all required variables to match by searching: (CNTL+F) `RoleName`.

+1. Set up the matching Discord API roles for: DiscordGuildNames, MDT Access, Departments, Sub-Departments and Ranks.
+This will allow you access to the departments in the MDT without errors.

+1. Make sure you have a department role like "LSPD" defined for the department, first rank and first sub-department at all times.
+The same goes for the ambulance department and any other departments you have.
+Exception: Civilian department does not have sub-departments and does not want those either.

 ## Configuring the config.lua file

 There are loads of options to configure.
 It is recommended you test the resource before editing it.
 So you are sure it works by default.
 If you start editing it, frequently test what you've changed to prevent getting errors you can not trace.
 If you ask for support, we will recommend you to re-install it if you've edited it.
 There are many ways to break code and many reasons why code will not work sometimes.
 Lets move on by following the steps below!